edensubrrs/EDEN-Demo/README.md

 ![Image](https://github.com/edensubrrs/EDEN-Demo/blob/main/readme_files/Screenshot%20from%202023-06-16%2017-13-32.png)

-If not, than text and image generation will be performed.
+If the video is not present in the database, then text and image generation will be performed.

 ![Image](https://github.com/edensubrrs/EDEN-Demo/blob/main/readme_files/Screenshot%20from%202023-06-16%2017-20-38.png)